npacemo/npacemo.github.io/source/about/index.markdown

 ### Professional

-My professional experience started at the end of 2005 and since then I had the chance to exercise virtually all roles and responsibilities involved in the completion of a software product.
-I'm a Co-Founder and VP Engineering of [Obecto][obecto] - a boutique software development company that's helping many startups realize their ideas ranging from massive online video conferencing to operation of hydrothermal carbonization plants.
+My professional experience started at the end of 2005 and since then I had the chance to exercise virtually all roles and responsibilities involved in the completion of a software product and running a software company.
+I'm a Co-Founder and ~~VP Engineering~~ CEO of [Obecto][obecto] - a boutique software development company that's helping many startups realize their ideas ranging from massive online video conferencing to operation of hydrothermal carbonization plants.
 I'm also a Co-Owner and Co-Creator of [SEC Live][seclive] - a company set off to improve the way investors, analysts and fund managers work by fusing big data processing and great UX.

 ### Contact me